Healthy Democracy Coalition

 A Donor Coalition for Bridge Building

-Philanthropy and social entrepreneurship are pillars of progress, but to be truly successful government to must be a driving force for good as well.
+Philanthropy and social entrepreneurship are pillars of progress, but to be a truly successful government one must be a driving force for good as well.
 We believe that real collaboration across political divides does not compromise deeply held values or produce weak ideas that excite no one.
 We believe that real collaboration unleashes creativity and generates new possibilities.
 The Healthy Democracy Coalition will give donors the opportunity to cross divides and make a difference by creating new solutions through dialogue and through collaborative funding.
 At the same time, donors will learn how to bring collaborative practices to their own institutions, families, and fields of interest.
 The Healthy Democracy Coalition seeks to unite donors to work cooperatively with those who have divergent points of view.
-It is supported by the Fetzer Institute, the Madison Initiative of the Hewlett Foundation and other partners.
+It is supported by the Fetzer Institute, the Madison Initiative of the Hewlett Foundation, and other partners.

 The current economic and political climate has highlighted the unmet needs of our communities.
 Increasingly, Americans feel an urge to address our societal problems more effectively.
 Public discussions in the media about pressing issues make little progress, while our legislative system suffers increasingly from paralysis.
 Our zero-sum political culture is increasingly dividing the country, as Democrats and Republicans are channeled into a process that prioritizes the struggle for power over the search for solutions.
 At the same time, negative campaigning and fear-based political fundraising push many voters away from the electoral process and undermine our civic health.